-Most simply, wire fencing products are manufactured using either high tensile wire or low carbon wire.
+Installing a fence means considering your choice of wire.
+There are different wire and knot types.
+You want to decide which wire is best for your new fence.
+Wire fencing products are usually manufactured using either high tensile wire or low carbon wire.
 Low carbon wire is easy to work with and fairly forgiving.
 However, low carbon wire is prone to elongating, sagging and has a much lower breaking strength compared to high tensile wires.

 Knot types vary based on the fence’s use and the type of work it’s meant to do — animal containment, animal exclusion, decoration, etc. Sarson notes the following are three of the most common knot types for your acreage fencing project.

 Popular for cattle fences, barbed wire consists of two wire strands twisted together and starred with 2- or 4-point barbs at intermittent distances, usually 5 inches.
 A 3-inch barb spacing can be used for predator control.

 The smooth construction of the S Knot, otherwise known as our non-climb fence, protects animals’ skin and coats.
 Sarson recommends this fence style as one of the best no-climb fences with solid containment for horses as well as goats, sheep, and llamas.

 Fencing doesn’t have to be difficult.
 There are many tools to help.
 Getting a fence properly installed prevents future problems, such as a sagging fence.
 Determining how much fencing material you need is a critical step in doing fence once, the right way.